wonhee-lee/aims.github.io/research.md

 We are interested in artificial emotional intelligence, also known as emotions analytics or affective computing, uses software to analyze a human's verbal and non-verbal communication and determine the person’s emotional or psychological state.
 ### Network Neuroscience
 We are analyzing multimodal neuroimaging data to understand integrative aspects of brain structure and function, specifically how the connections and interactions among brain regions produce brain dynamics, cognition, behavior, and disease.
+### Healthcare Language Processing
+We are extracting healthcare information from medical text for (a) medical concepts (medication, procedures and medical conditions), (b) functional features (temporal relationships, subjects, and certainty assessments), and (c) relations (side effects and medication dosage).
 ### Computational Neuroimaging
 We are using and developing computational approaches for large-scale brain dynamics that can help take advantage of large data sets, categorizing brain dysfuntion with novel methods to lead to better diagnoses and improved biomarkers.
 ### Intelligent Healthcare